AUT 101 Basic Electricity for Automotive (2 Credits)

 Provides understanding of fundamental principles of electricity.
 Covers basic electrical quantities, Ohm's law, power, series, and parallel circuits, magnetism, electromagnetism and an introduction to DC-current troubleshooting.
 Introduces student to the use of a digital multimeter and oscilloscope.
 Student will also be introduced to electrical schematics.
 A self-paced course.

-Covers Automotive Electrical Skills.
-Introduces the testing, diassembly, and rebuilding of various electrical equipment.
-Troubleshooting and using various test equipment common to the Automotive trade will be stressed.
+Covers automotive electrical skills.
+Introduces the testing, disassembly, and rebuilding of various electrical equipment.
+Emphasizes troubleshooting and using various test equipment common to the automotive trade.
 Introduces the use of automotive scan tools for basic diagnostics.
 Introduces the use of intrusive and non-intrusive testing methods.

 AUT 103 Automotive Electric II (2 Credits)